-The translations of The Adventures of Pinocchio have allowed children from all over the world to enjoy this charming tale of adventure and growth, with important life lessons on humility, perseverance, and self-reliance.
+The translations of The Adventures of Pinnochio have allowed children from all over the world to enjoy this charming tale of adventure and growth, with important life lessons on humility, perseverance, and self-reliance.

-4. Most Translated Books: Tao Te Ching or The Book of the Way and of Virtue – around 250 languages
+4. Tao Te Ching or The Book of the Way and of Virtue – around 250 languages

-Tao Te Ching is a Chinese philosophical text written by Laozi, offering a collection of wisdom regarding the fundamental principle of Chinese philosophy, the Tao.
-The book is composed of 81 short chapters or poems with insights into the nature of the universe and the human condition.
+Tao Te Ching is a Chinese philosophical text written by Laozi, offering a collection of wisdom on the fundamental principle of Chinese philosophy, the Tao, composed of 81 short chapters or poems with insights into the nature of the universe and the human condition.

 It has been translated into over 250 languages and is regarded as one of the most influential texts in Chinese philosophy.